Updated March 13, 2023

 XML can be expanded as ‘Extensible Markup Language’, a text-based language used to define markup documents to publish on the web.
 It can contain data and its formatting details as common data.
 XML can be used for its significant data storage capacity, holding public standards, and being extensible compared to another Markup language.
 This language was formed from extracting the properties of SGML, that is, Standard Generalized Markup Language.

-There are several important features of XML that make it very useful in several spheres of technologies.
+There are several important features of XML that make it very useful in several spheres of technology.
 They are stated as below:

 - Extensible: It allows us to create different tags with proper description or language according to the need.